 If you happened to complete the hike to Lulumahu Falls in the past (2017 or earlier), the path has changed since then.
 Because it’s on the Hawaii Board of Water Supply property, they have implemented measures to deter hikers (a.k.a metal fences).
 While it is clear that some hikers have simply chosen to hop the fences, there is an alternative path that does not require fence-hopping.
 Instead of immediately turning left according to the old path, continue to go straight for a bit.
 Once the path naturally veers to the right, keep your eye out for a path on the left.
 Take that path and you’ll be on your way!

 Similarly to Waimea Falls, Kapena Falls should not even be classified as a “hike.”
 The very, very short walk to Kapena Falls takes a grand total of three minutes (and three minutes back, so I suppose six minutes).
 Granted, the trail is muddy, so there is that aspect that makes this secret Oahu waterfall hike a little more hike-like.
 This is, however, easily the smallest waterfall on this list as well.
 Kapena Falls does have the added bonus of a nice-sized swimming hole to enjoy though.
+So if you’re looking for an Oahu waterfall you can swim in, Kapena Falls might be the Oahu waterfall for you!

 To get to Kapena Falls, Google Maps is actually quite unhelpful.
 Instead of putting “Kapena Falls” as the search term, you’ll want to navigate yourself to “Nuuana Memorial Park and Mortuary.”
 (Yeah, it’s a cemetery – if that weirds you out, this hike isn’t for you.)
 Drive to the very end of the parking lot and park there.
 At the farthest point of the parking lot, you’ll see a small muddy path.
 That’s your start to this three-minute hike!